Best Christmas Markets in Europe: 25 Must-Visit Destinations

 Christmas Markets Colmar (France)

-Christmas markets in Colmar begin towards the end of November and usually run until 29 December.
-Colmar will enchant you with its picturesque streets and markets that look straight out of a fairy tale.
+Colmar’s Christmas markets begin in late November and usually run until 29 December.
+This fairy-tale Alsatian town will enchant you with its picturesque streets and markets that look straight out of a storybook.
 Every corner of the town sparkles with festive decorations.

-At the markets, you’ll find traditional Alsatian products, handmade crafts, regional delicacies, and Christmas decorations.
-Opening hours are Monday to Thursday from 11:00 to 19:00, while from Friday to Sunday the markets are open from 10:00 to 20:00.
+The stalls offer traditional Alsatian products, handcrafted items, regional delicacies, and Christmas decorations.
+Opening hours are Monday to Thursday from 11:00 to 19:00, and Friday to Sunday from 10:00 to 20:00.

 Christmas Markets Copenhagen (Denmark)

-Denmark is known for its “hygge” lifestyle, and that definitely includes warm drinks, cosy woolly socks and blankets — and Christmas markets.
-So make sure to visit the Christmas markets in Copenhagen.
+Denmark is known for its “hygge” lifestyle — think warm drinks, cosy socks, and soft blankets — and Christmas markets fit that ethos perfectly.
+So why not visit the Christmas markets in Copenhagen?

-The best ones can be found at the Tivoli amusement park, while others are located on Højbro Plads square, Kongens Nytorv square, and Nytorv square.
+The best ones can be found in the Tivoli Gardens amusement park, while others are located at Højbro Plads, Kongens Nytorv, and Nytorv squares.

 💡You might also like: 25 things to see and do in Copenhagen